work2review/gan_classification/readme.txt

 ###-----------------------------------------------------------------------------------------------------------------------------

-This folder includes the code, data and result for the following paper submitted to journal Statistics in Medicine:
+This folder includes the code, data and result for the following paper submitted to Journal of Statistical Analysis And Data Mining:

-- "Improving Classification Accuracy by Data Augmentation using Generative Adversarial Networks"
+- "A Tutorial On Generative Adversarial Networks with Application to Classification of Imbalanced Data"

 ###-----------------------------------------------------------------------------------------------------------------------------